mat-ucsc-edu/aws-examples/demo-drupal/README.md

 # aws-examples::Drupal Demo
-These templates demostrate a three teir application that is common in many older and current applications.
-There are more mordern and distrubted designs that are becoming more common, however, here we are attempting to demostrate patterns that are in actual deployments for our institution.
-It is not intended to specifically demostrate drupal, it was simply the closed AWS supplied starting point.
-Actual applications in use in our instution either require licensing or use of DNS or other more expensive resources in AWS.
-These examples balance low cost and simplicity with still demostrating a reasonable pattern that would be familar to staff working in AWS for us.
+These templates demostrate a three teir application that is common in many current applications.
+There are more mordern designs that are becoming common, however, here we are attempting to demostrate patterns that are seen actual deployments for our institution.
+It is not intended to specifically demostrate drupal.
+Rather it is meant to be a fast and low cost demostration that is also has design patterns that would be familar to staff working in AWS for us.

 ## Overview
 ![architecture-overview](images/diag.png)